 Did you know that 66% of caregivers are women?
-This discussion will focus on how caregivers can take steps to protect their own brain health as they manage caregiving for their loved one.
+This discussion will focus on how caregivers can protect their own brain health as they care for their loved ones.

 Menopause is a natural transition in a woman’s life that marks the end of the reproduction cycle.
-The average onset age for menopause is 51 years old, and during this time, estrogen and progesterone production can drop by 50%.
+The average onset age for menopause is 51 years old.
+During this time, estrogen and progesterone production can drop by 50%.

 Recent studies have shown that a decrease in estrogen is linked to an increased risk of developing Alzheimer’s disease and other forms of dementia.

-Additionally, the average age for a caregiver in America is 49 years old, which overlaps with the median onset age for menopause of 51.
-And because 66% of caregivers are adult women, many caregivers are simultaneously going through menopause while providing unpaid care for a loved one.
+Additionally, the average age for a caregiver in America is 49 years old.
+This overlaps with the median onset age for menopause of 51.
+Because 66% of caregivers are adult women, many are simultaneously experiencing menopause while providing unpaid care for a loved one.